petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

    ![An active connection is displayed in the Search administrative panel.](./exercise-run-liferay-and-elasticsearch-using-docker/images/01.png)

-Re-index your search and spell check indexes.
-Both re-index actions are carried out from the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.
+Reindex your search and spell check indexes.
+Both reindex actions are carried out from the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.

 ## Cleaning Up Exercise Files